ASteshina/Getting-and-Cleaning-Data-Project/CodeBook.md

 ### Step 3: Use descriptive activities names for activity measurements

-The coded values for activity were changed to the activity name taken from second column of the activities variable.
+The coded values for activity were changed to the activity name taken from second column of **activities** variable.

 ### Step 4: Appropriately Label the Dataset with Descriptive Variable Names